Robotics-Club-IIT-BHU/Robotics-Camp-2023/Phase1-Week2/ROS_specialization/README.md

  * ### ROS Communication
 We would be explaining the basics of ROS in which we would be explaining a basic structure of a ROS package/application.
 We will also cover ROS master, Nodes, Topics, Messages and Services

-* ### RViz and visualising tools
+* ### RViz and Gazebo
-Introduction to Debugging/Visualizing Elements and softwares that ROS offers
+Introduction to Debugging/Visualizing Elements and softwares that ROS offers along with Brief Introduction of Simulation is ROS with Gazebo

-* ### Simulator in  Gazebo
-Brief Introduction of Simulator i.e., and few packages to be used along side for controlling a simple robot.

 * ### Mapping and localisation
 we will discuss and implement  different mapping and localisation techinques